PurdueECE264/2018FallProblems/HW20/README.md

 ### Header
 The Huffman encoded binary file contains a header and then the rest of the file.
 Header is separated from the rest of the file by a newline `\n` character.
 There is only one newline `\n`, which appears after the header.
 Please notice that the header does not include the characters’ frequencies because this information is unnecessary for decoding.

 The header includes the “commands” 1 or 0 to indicate whether the following information is a leaf node or not.
 If a command bit is 1, it must be followed by an ASCII character.
 ASCII codes go from 0 to 255 (this assignment ignores the characters whose values are greater than 256), and 2^8 = 256, which means that 8 bits is sufficient to store a character.
-Note, however, that if the command bit is 0, then the rest of the header needs to be shifted right by one bit.
+Note, however, that if the command bit is 0, then it is different and is explained in `Decoding` section.
 If some bits in the last byte are unused, then these bits are zero.
 After writing the code book, the header uses the next 4 bytes (32 bits) to write the length of the article.
 This is an unsigned integer and can be as large as 2^32 − 1.

 Thus header is actually:
 ```